March 27, 2020

 This circling around the neighborhood goes on for quite a bit, as Tom argues with Gemma, demands to do the driving, and then he gets “lost” too.
 Gemma and Tom soon find out that they have no cell phone service.
 And as it starts to get dark, the car runs out of gas.
 In a major plot hole, Gemma and Tom don’t even try to see if anyone else is home who can help.
 Not that it would matter, since the movie’s entire plot is about them being stuck in this neighborhood with no one to help them get out.

 Exhausted by their strange ordeal, they have no choice but to spend the night at the house.
-The contents of the house’s refrigerator has just one item: a gift basket with a bottle of champagne and fruit (strawberries), which Gemma and Tom consume since they have nothing else to eat and drink.
+Tom and Gemma look in the house’s refrigerator and find it has a gift basket containing a bottle of champagne and strawberries, which Gemma and Tom consume since they have nothing else to eat and drink.
 Tom remarks that the strawberries have no taste.

 The next day, Tom has the idea that he and Gemma should follow the direction of the sun to find their way out.
 They spend most of the day doing just that, climbing over neighbors’ fences and trekking through the streets.
 But to no avail.
 As it gets dark, the only house that they see with its lights on is the same No. 9 house that they were at in the beginning.